amrqura/Zendesk-ml-interview/README.md

 export OPENAI_API_KEY='sk-...' # put your openapi key pytest test_app.py -v -s
 ```
+you will see all test cases are running, idealy all of them should pass the test
 # Key Insights
 ## Chatbot Effectiveness
 * Successfully routes intent to correct backend logic (track_order, cancel_order)